SpeechKit/api-docs/source/index.html.md

 1. `PUBLISHER`: By using speechkit.io you're a publisher, no matter if you're a blogger or a media conglomerate.
 Your keys belong to what we call a publisher.
 Every publisher needs to have at least one news site.
 2. `NEWS_SITE`: A news site defines every site you run.
 This is to separate analytics and audio generation etc.
 3. `ARTICLES`: Every article belongs to a news site.
+4. `MEDIA`: Every article has one or more media.
+Each media object defines an audio version of the article it belongs to.
+5. `VOICE`: A voice as defined from speechkit can be used for synthesizing text to speech.
+Each media created has a voice attached to it.